Blue Monday (date)

-Blue Monday is the name given to a day in January (typically the third Monday of the month) by former Cardiff University health psychologist and Post-Graduate Medical and Dental tutor Cliff Arnall in 2005.
-It is said by a UK travel company, Sky Travel, to be the most depressing day of the year.
-It takes into account weather conditions and thus only applies to the Northern Hemisphere.
+Blue Monday is a day in January (typically the third Monday of the month) which is said by UK travel agency Sky Travel to be the most depressing day of the year.
+It takes into account weather conditions and thus only applies to the Northern Hemisphere temperate zones.
+The day was given its name by former Cardiff University health psychologist Cliff Arnall in 2005.
+Arnall is a member of The British Psychological Society (BPS).

 Some have dismissed the idea as pseudoscience.

-Others, including the Samaritans, have used Blue Monday to facilitate talk about mental health.
+Mental health advocacy groups, including the Samaritans and Mind, have used Blue Monday to facilitate talk about mental health.

 Date

 The date is generally reported as falling on the third Monday in January, but also on the second or fourth Monday.
 The first such date declared was 24 January in 2005 as part of a Sky Travel press release.

 Calculation

-The formula uses six factors, including: weather conditions, debt level (the difference between debt accumulated and ability to pay), time since Christmas, time since New Year's resolutions have been broken, low motivational levels, and the feeling of a need to take action.